gator-labs/chomp/README.md

 ## Roadmap/next steps:

-We will be doing a closed alpha in Dubai next week with FOMO Mag + MonkeDAO, and then an open beta through Drip in mid-May.
+We will be doing a closed alpha in Dubai next week with FOMO Mag + MonkeDAO, and then an open beta through DRiP in mid-May.
 Q2+Q3 are all about experimentation and validation, where we will aim to understand our users better, hone in on a few use cases, improve product features, and gather enough data to improve on our mechanism and tokenomics design.

 On the technical front: